 This is a disagreeable feeling in the legs that can only be relieved by moving them.
 This most often occurs at night and can delay the onset of sleep.

 Narcolepsy is a sleep disorder of neurological origin, characterized by excessive daytime sleepiness.
 It can begin at any age and continue throughout life.
 It frequently becomes noticeable during the teens or early twenties, but it can appear in later years.
 Heredity seems to predisposition many people to the disorder.
 Narcolepsy is believed to affect approximately one in 1,000 people of both sexes and all races.
 It is not degenerative.
 People with narcolepsy can expect to live a normal life span.

 Parasomnias are disorders characterized by undesirable motor, verbal, or experiential phenomenon occurring in association with sleep, specific stages of sleep, or sleep-awake transition phases.
 Parasomnias may be categorized as (1) primary parasomnias, which are the disorders of sleep states and are further classified according to the sleep state of origin, rapid eye movement (REM), or non-rapid eye movement (NREM), or (2) secondary parasomnias, which are disorders of other organ systems that may manifest during sleep, such as seizures, respiratory dyskinesias, arrhythmias, and gastro esophageal reflux.

 We Can Help

-The medical director of our Sleep Disorders and Neurodiagnostic Center is board-certified internal medicine, pulmonary and critical care specialist Manor Majmudar, MD.
-We are located on Level One of the Doctors Pavilion, 1724 Kenton St., on the Jennie Stuart Health campus.
+The Facility Director of our Sleep Disorders Center is board-certified sleep medicine, internal medicine, pulmonary and critical care specialist Manor Majmudar, MD.
+We are located on the 3rd Floor of the Jennie Stuart Health main campus.
 For more information, call (270) 887-6883.